 The theory’s central ideas have had an enormous impact on the field of psychology.
 The Gestalt theory is universal in terms of human experience.
 It is widely being incorporated to improve user experience and design.
 It is being used to fine-tune the models to have a significant impact on the viewers.
 The theory insists on the use of productive thinking and forming insights.

-Gestalt theory empowers you to analyze things and most importantly human minds from its spiritual realms.
+It empowers you to analyze things and most importantly human minds from its spiritual realms.
 Hence it is quite useful in perceiving objects from a holistic point of view.
 It also enables you to develop awareness and attention.